cortexjs-legacy/the-handbook-of-cortex/envolving_styles/README.md

-# Envolving styles and other resources
+# Envolving Styles and Other Resources

 ## 1. Stylesheet